Reduce alert fatigue with event filters

 Sensu event filters allow you to filter events destined for one or more event handlers.
-Sensu event filters evaluate their expressions against the event data to determine whether the event should be passed to an event handler.
+Sensu event filters evaluate their expressions against the observation data in events to determine whether the event should be passed to an event handler.

-Use event filters to eliminate notification noise from recurring events and to filter events from systems in pre-production environments.
+Use event filters to customize alert policies, improve contact routing, eliminate notification noise from recurring events, and filter events from systems in pre-production environments.

 In this guide, you learn how to reduce alert fatigue by configuring an event filter named